 A transport network and major infrastructure projects such as the Sydney Metro Northwest will ensure growing communities have access to public transport options and connections to surrounding areas.
 The upgrade of Richmond Road and future bus connections will reduce the need for cars for local trips.

-For more information about the status of planning for each of the precincts in the North West Growth Area go to:
+Choose a location for more information about the status of planning for each of the precincts in the North West Growth Area: